V4Fire/Client/src/traits/i-access/README.md

 ### focus

 Sets focus to the component
-The method has the default implementation via a static method `iAccess.focus`.
+The method has the default implementation.

 ```typescript
 import iAccess from 'traits/i-access/i-access';

 export default class bButton implements iAccess {
   /** @see iAccess.focus */
   focus(): Promise<boolean> {